1

 What jobs do most equestrians have?

 Most equestrians work as riding instructors, stable managers, trainers, or farm workers involved in horse care and management.
-These roles often require knowledge of horse behavior, riding skills, and sometimes certifications in equine care or safety.
-Many also participate in competitions or work in equine therapy and rehabilitation settings.
+They often require knowledge of horse behavior, riding skills, and sometimes certifications such as CPR or equine first aid.
+Many also participate in competitions or work in equine therapy and breeding facilities.

 Equestrians are individuals who ride, train, or care for horses, either professionally or as a hobby.
 Their roles can include competing in horse shows, teaching riding lessons, or working in stables to maintain the health and well-being of horses.
 Equestrians may specialize in various disciplines such as show jumping, dressage, eventing, or Western riding.
 They require knowledge of horse behavior, riding techniques, and proper equine care.
 Many equestrians also develop strong bonds with the horses they work with.